-On 7 April 2020 it was announced that Falcon Australia had agreed to farm down 7.5% of its participating interest ("PI") in the exploration permits, such that following the transaction, Falcon Australia now holds a 22.5% PI.
+On 7 April 2020 it was announced that Falcon Australia had agreed to farm down 7.5% of its participating interest ("PI") in the Exploration Permits, such that following the transaction, Falcon Australia now holds a 22.5% PI.
 As part of that deal Origin assumes 25% of the cost of Falcon Australia's remaining call option to reduce the overriding royalties with the TOG Group.
-The cost to Falcon Australia should it wish to exercise the call option, will reduce from \$7.5million to \$5.625 million, in line with the reduced PI.
+The cost to Falcon Australia to exercise the call option, reduced from \$7.5million to \$5.625 million, in line with the reduced PI.